Avocodo: Generative Adversarial Network for Artifact-free Vocoder: Proposed Method

 \subsection{Collaborative Multi-Band Discriminator}

 The proposed CoMBD discriminates multi-scale outputs from the generator.
-It comprises identical sub-modules which evaluate waveforms at different resolutions.
-Each sub-module consists of fully convolutional layers and a leaky ReLU activation function.
-Further details are provided in \cref{MBD}.
+It comprises identical sub-modules, which evaluate waveforms at different resolutions.
+Additionally, each sub-module is based on the discriminator module of MSD.
+The module comprises fully convolutional layers and a leaky ReLU activation function.

-A multi-scale structure (\cref{fig:mbd-comparison}a) or a hierarchical structure (\cref{fig:mbd-comparison}b) are commonly used in conventional GAN-based neural vocoders, respectively, but in this paper, we combine the two structures taking advantage of each structure as shown in \cref{fig:mbd-comparison}c.
-This collaborative structure of multi-scale and hierarchical arrangements helps the generator synthesize high-quality waveforms with reduced artifacts.
+Either a multi-scale structure (\cref{fig:mbd-comparison}a) or a hierarchical structure (\cref{fig:mbd-comparison}b) is commonly used in conventional GAN-based neural vocoders; however, in this paper, the two structures are combined to take advantage of each structure, as shown in \cref{fig:mbd-comparison}c.
+This collaborative structure helps the generator to synthesize high-quality waveforms with reduced artifacts.

 The multi-scale structure increases speech quality by discriminating not only the full-resolution waveform but also the downsampled waveform \citep{MelGAN, HiFi-GAN, MB-MelGAN, UnivNet}.
-Specifically, discriminating the waveforms downsampled into multiple scales helps the generator focus on the spectral features in low-frequency band \citep{MelGAN}.
-Meanwhile, the hierarchical structure uses intermediate output waveforms of each generator sub-block.
-It helps the generator learn the various levels of acoustic properties in a balanced manner \citep{VocGAN, photographic}.
-Specifically, the generator sub-blocks are trained to learn expansion and filtering in a balanced way by inducing the sub-blocks of the generator to generate a band-limited waveform.
-Therefore, it is expected to suppressing the imaging artifacts in \cref{ImageArtifact} by adopting the hierarchical structure.
+In particular, the discrimination of waveforms downsampled into multiple scales helps the generator to focus on the spectral features in low-frequency bands \citep{MelGAN}.
+Meanwhile, the hierarchical structure uses intermediate output waveforms of each generator sub-block, helping the generator to learn the various levels of acoustic properties in a balanced manner \citep{VocGAN, photographic}.
+In particular, the generator sub-blocks are trained to learn expansion and filtering in a balanced way by inducing the sub-blocks of the generator to generate a band-limited waveform.
+Therefore, upsampling artifacts are expected to be suppressed by adopting the hierarchical structure.